-Current liability is the portion of the balance sheet that contains the debts in the short term (12 months).
-Typically, it refers to the payment of suppliers, taxes, financial charges etc.
+Current liabilities are the part of the balance sheet that includes short-term debts (12 months).
+It usually refers to the payment of suppliers, taxes, financial charges, etc.

 To know the amount of the current working capital, the following calculation must be made: Net Working Capital (NWC) = Current Assets (CA) – Current Liabilities (CL).

 If the result of this calculation is negative, it could mean that the company will have to resort to third-party capital, such as a bank loan, in order to pay its debts.

 Why is it important to know the net working capital?

 The goal of an enterprise is to bring financial return to investors.
 That is why a company that cannot pay the bills needed for its operation will hardly be seen as a good investment.